Tech-at-DU/d3-tutorial/21-sankey/readme.md

 }
 ```

-`node3` migth be male and `node4` might be female.
+`node3` might be male and `node4` might be female.
 It might look like this.

 ![sankey-4](./images/sankey-4.png)

 Note!
 The `value` of links 3 and 4 add up to 3.
 The total passengers might be 4, since links 1 and 2 have a total value of 4.
 There is still one unit of passengers left unaccounted.

-Imagine all of sirviors were female.
+Imagine all of the survivors were female.
 We could add one more link from survivors to female passengers.
-Ths time I changed the names to match the categories.
+This time I changed the names to match the categories.

 ```JS
  const graph = {